eProsima/Fast-DDS-docs/docs/fastdds/use_cases/statistics_from_dedicated_interface/statistics_from_dedicated_interface.rst

 *  Participant 1 and Participant 2 are engaged in regular data exchange.
 *  Monitor Participant is tasked with monitoring the statistics information of Participant 2.

-This segregation ensures that monitoring traffic does not interfere with or congest the primary data exchange channels.
+This configuration ensures that monitoring traffic does not interfere with or congest the primary data exchange channels.

 Implementing data transmission over dedicated interfaces
 --------------------------------------------------------